stevencc92/food-industry-job-scraper/README.md

 Each file includes a header with company, title, URL, fit score, and reasoning, followed by the generated content.

-A cumulative `output/jobs/index.txt` is updated after each run — one scannable file showing every job processed, its score, and which files were written.
+A cumulative `output/jobs/index.txt` is updated after each run; one scannable file showing every job processed, its score, and which files were written.

-SKIP jobs are logged to the console only — no files are written.
+SKIP jobs are logged to the console only, no files are written.

 ### Cost